tiffnayyyyy/Homework-1/README.md

 As discussed in class, this is aided by clear comments, good variable names, proper indentation, and short lines.

+## Submission Directions
+You should submit an R file onto Latte by 9 AM EST on Friday, September 13th.
+The file should be named as `FirstnameLastname_Homework1.R`.
+So for instance, it would be named `MitchellDodell_Homework1.R` if the TA was submitting it.

+> **Extra Credit Opportunity (+5 points)**: Submit your homework in a **public** Github repository.
+You should submit your R file, but also a PDF which contains just a link to your repository.

+> In order to do this, you should click the 'Fork' button on the top right of this Github repository.
+This will create a copy of it onto your account.
+You should then clone the one on your account by clicking the 'Code' button after you are redirected.

 ### Coding in R
 1. Run the following command:
    ```